+Α. Knowle edge and Understanding

-- A1.
-Demonstrate critical knowledge of core Information systems concepts including but not restricted to information systems infrastructure, information systems security, ethical considerations, and successful application of systems in a business context. - A2.
-Demonstrate critical practical knowledge of the IS and IT tools which are used in designing, implementing, evaluating, securing, and auditing Management Information systems.
+A2 Demonstrate critical knowledge of core Information systems concepts including but not restricted to information systems infrastructure, information systems security, ethical considerations, and successful application of systems in a business context.

-- Interactive Lectures.

-- Individual/Group discussions.

-- Practical demonstrations
+A1 Demonstrate critical practical knowledge of the IS and IT tools which are used in designing, implementing, evaluating, securing, and auditing Management Information systems.

+Теа aching and Learning Methods:

+1. Interac ctive Lectures.

+2. Indivic dual/Group discussions.

+3. Practic al demonstrations

-- Directed and Independent learning.
+4. Directe ed and Independent learning.

-- Quizzes.
+As sessme nt Methods:

+1. Quizze es.

-- Written examinations.
+2. Written examinations.

-- Written Assignments
+3. Written Assignments

-- Practical tasks.
+4. Practical tasks.